Injury Attorneys | Restoring LivesTM

 The overall conclusion is that the drospirenone-based Yasmin poses a significantly higher risk of blood clots compared to levonorgestrel-based contraceptives while providing the same contraceptive effect.
 Noting that women should use the contraceptive which poses the fewest risks to their health, the researchers therefore concluded that many women do not use the safest oral contraceptive available to them.

 In addition to the incidence of venous and arterial blood clots, drospirenone is suspected to affect the body’s potassium levels, increasing the risk of serious side effects including hyperkalemia (elevated blood potassium level) and arrhythmias.
-In addition ,drospirenone is suspected to lead to an increased risk of gallbladder disease, liver or kidney failure, pancreatitis, dehydration, hypertension and death.
-Lawsuits against Bayer concerning Yaz and Yasmin have been filed in both federal and state courts.
+In addition, drospirenone is suspected to lead to an increased risk of gallbladder disease, liver or kidney failure, pancreatitis, dehydration, hypertension, and death.

-If you or a loved one has suffered side effects from the use of Yaz or Yasmin, contact Wilson Kehoe Winingham at 800-525-8028 or via our website for a free consultation concerning your legal options.
+If you or a loved one have suffered side effects from the use of Yaz or Yasmin, contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can explain your legal options and help you get the compensation you deserve.
 Our firm has a doctor and nurse on staff as well as three decades of experience in large pharmaceutical product liability cases at both the federal and state levels.